At Web Retailer we are passionate about content.

 - We do not pay for articles, but post them under the author's own name, including a bio and link to their site.

-- Articles are featured prominently on the home page and in the weekly members' newsletter, and promoted on social media and to our media contacts where appropriate.
+- Articles are featured prominently on the site and in the weekly members' newsletter, and promoted on social media and to our media contacts where appropriate.

 - Links to the author's site, or sites they are connected to in any way, are only allowed in the body of the article if they are completely natural, in context, and the most appropriate and authoritative source to link to.
 Any relationship to sites linked to must be disclosed.